Joseph Bathanti

 Joseph Bathanti (born July 20, 1953, Pittsburgh, Pennsylvania) is an American poet, novelist and professor.
-He was named by Governor Bev Perdue as the seventh North Carolina Poet Laureate, 2012–2014.
+He was appointed by Bev Perdue, the governor of North Carolina as the seventh North Carolina Poet Laureate from 2012 to 2014.

 Biography

 Early life and education

 Bathanti was born July 20, 1953, in Pittsburgh, Pennsylvania, and grew up in the East Liberty area of Pittsburgh.
 His grandparents were immigrants from Italy and France.
 His working-class family included a steelworker father and a seamstress mother.

 After graduating from Central Catholic High School in Pittsburgh, he attended California State College.
 In 1972, he transferred to the University of Pittsburgh and, in 1975, received a bachelor's degree in English.

 Personal life

 Bathanti lives in Vilas, North Carolina, with his wife, Joan, and two children.
 Bathanti and his wife met while both were working with the VISTA program.

 Career

 After graduating from the University of Pittsburgh, Bathanti traveled to North Carolina in 1976 as part of the Volunteers In Service To America (VISTA) program focusing on prison outreach.
 He has continued to teach writing and hold workshops in prisons ever since.

 From 1985 to 1989, he worked closely with the North Carolina Visiting Artist Program which sought to bring talented artists from different disciplines to more rural towns and areas in the state.
 His book They Changed the State: The Legacy of North Carolina’s Visiting Artists, 1971–95 chronicled the history of the program.

 Bathanti is currently a professor of creative writing at Appalachian State University.
 Also at Appalachian State, he is Director of Writing in the Field as well as Writer-in-Residence for the Watauga Global Community.
 He also serves as a mentor in the Master of Fine Arts program at Carlow University in Pittsburgh.

 He was installed as the seventh North Carolina Poet Laureate on September 20, 2012, at a ceremony in Raleigh, North Carolina.
 Over the next two years he became an "ambassador of N.C. literature" and was free to create his own long-term projects.
 The position requires the laureate to participate in various literary activities across the state, working with "schools, community groups, and the press."

 Since his appointment, he has been a part of over 250 events around North Carolina.
 In 2014, Bathanti was named the first scholar-in-residence for the Heinz History Center's Italian American Program in Pittsburgh.
 Focusing on Italian American history, he will create a body of work developed from the center's Italian American Collection.

 In 2024, Bathanti was inducted into the North Carolina Literary Hall of Fame.